explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_user/introduction.rst.txt

 ============

 Welcome to *Exp[licit]*-robotics!
 Our software can be used to model and simulate a variety of robots.
-The algorithms behind the software are based on the Product of Exponentials Formula.
+The algorithms behind the software are based on the Differential Geometric concept, called *Product of Exponentials Formula*.

-|

-The software is created and maintained by `Moses C. Nah`_ and `Johannes Lachner`_, two researchers from the Newman Lab at MIT.
+The software is created and maintained by `Moses C. Nah`_ and `Johannes Lachner`_, two researchers from the Newman Lab at the Massachusetts Institute of Technology (MIT).
-Our passion for Differential Geometry motivated us to develope this software.

-|

-Currently, *Exp[licit]-MATLAB* can be installed from our `Github repository`_.
-Explicit-c++ and Explicit-py will be available soon.
+Currently, *Exp[licit]-MATLAB* is available and can be installed from our `Github repository`_.
+Explicit-cpp and Explicit-py will be published soon.

-|

 .. list-table::